Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 ![New Session Dialog 2](https://github.com/user-attachments/assets/bd593345-4b9a-49a4-a4c4-f52008524438)

 **Remember to select the minimum number of CPUs and amount of Memory required for the work you intend to do.**  In most cases, you only require more than 1 CPU if you are knowingly going to be running code using multiple threads or parallel processing.
-The amount of Memory your require is dependent on the number of R packages you intend to use and the size of the dataset you will be working with.
+The amount of memory you require is dependent on the number of R packages you intend to use and the size of the dataset you will be working with.
 There is further guidance available on the PHS Data Science Knowledge Base at https://public-health-scotland.github.io/knowledge-base/docs/Posit%20Infrastructure?doc=Memory%20Usage%20in%20SMR01.md

 - Once you click the "Start Session" button, a further dialog will appear in the bottom-right of your browser window giving you updates on the progress of starting the session: